renanss4/renanss4/README.md

 Welcome to my profile, I'm **Renan**, a software developer and enthusiast of everything involving innovation and technology 🙋🏾‍♂️

 I also like everything about code development and architecture.
 I like the idea of ​​developing applications that make a difference in people's lives in some way.
-Currently, I focus my studies on algorithms and systems engineering. 💻
+Currently, I focus my studies on Web development, algorithms and systems engineering. 💻

 > "Nothing in the world will take the place of persistence.
 Talent will not.
 The world is full of unsuccessful people with talent.
 Education will not.
 The world is full of educated derelicts.
 Genius will not.
 Unrewarded genius is almost a proverb.
 The slogan press on has solved and always will solve the problems of the human race." - Calvin Coolidge 🙌🏾